Written by Moses & Rooth on January 13, 2016

 Written by Moses & Rooth on May 8, 2012

 The Orange County State Attorneys office has finally implemented a juvenile program run by the Department of Juvenile Justice (DJJ) allowing first time misdemeanor offenders an opportunity to avoid a criminal record.
-Since July of 2011, over 5000 juveniles have entered into the DJJ civil citation program across the state of Florida. …Read More
+Since July of 2011, over 5000 juveniles have entered into the DJJ civil citation program across the state…Read More